linkarzu/linkarzu.github.io/_posts/neovim/2025-11-17-why-neovim.md

 Do you want to promote yourself in my channel?
 I'm not talking about a company like notion, brilliant, and all those other ones we're using to seeing.
-I'm talking about you as a person, do you have a project, course, youtube channel or product and trying to reach an audience?
+I'm talking about you as a person, do you have a project, course, YouTube channel or product and trying to reach an audience?

 If interested, pricing and all the details can be found